microsoft/rats/docs/tutorials/intermediate.md

 ```

 It is a simple processor that returns all parameters it receives.

 It implements the *process* method and returns a `Mapping` with annotated variables.
 However, `Identity` does not specify the name of the variables that it expects or returns, and we
 do not know them a priori.

-That is the reason why `oneml.processors.Task` accepts `input_annotation` and `return_annotation`
+They do need to be specified at pipeline construction time, and that is the reason why
-parameters.
+`oneml.processors.Task` accepts `input_annotation` and `return_annotation` parameters.

 For most *processors* these arguments will be unncessary, but if we provide them, they will
-override the class's input or return signatures, respectively.
+override the class's input or output signatures, respectively.

-For example,
+For example:

 ```python
 from oneml.processors import PipelineBuilder